 Many times Edward had implored me to marry him.
 In my bedroom just after we had returned from Volterra.
 In our meadow.
 A whispered plea in the night as I feigned sleep.
 Once as he kissed my neck, the words murmured so low I could barely hear it.

 And now, as he waited statue still and humbled before me.

 After a long moment, Edward sighed and broke eye contact with me as his head bowed in defeat.
 His beautiful topaz eyes darkened with tangible pain, disappointment was clear in their fathomless depths.

-Why do I keep doing this?
-Why do I keep hurting him this way?
+Why did I keep doing this?
+Why did I keep hurting him this way?

 I fell to my knees beside him and rested my heated face against his neck.
 "Please…please don't be mad…"

 He lifted his head and pulled back from me slightly.
-I glanced up at him and held his troubled gaze.
+I held his troubled gaze.
 "Why, Bella?"